axelpale/openmoji-status/README.md

 # openmoji-status

-A public status map for OpenMoji
+A public emoji status map for OpenMoji project.